Collaborate for optimal utilisation

 Under the project, a short documentary was produced to give more insight on the Tekezze-Atbara sub-basin, which focusses on the basin’s history, the people who are attached to the surrounding land, natural resources and highlight opportunities of cooperation.
 See on the right to watch the documentary and visit the project website here.

-This story was written by Kimberly Wakkary, intern of IHE Delft, in collaboration with the team of the Tekezze-Atbara project.
+This story was written in collaboration with the team of the Tekezze-Atbara project.